 Italy is a beautiful country; with a captivating culture and an intriguing history, for many, it is top of their travel bucket list.
 With over 50 million tourists visiting the country every year to soak up the breath-taking scenery, indulge in the cuisine and taste the everlasting supply of quality vino, here at Quality Villas, we believe that it is the perfect place to escape to.

-Italy, famous for its boot-like appearance on maps, has an extensive history dating back thousands of years.
+Famous for its boot-like appearance on maps, Italy has an extensive history dating back thousands of years.
 Globally recognised landmarks such as The Colosseum, The Leaning Tower of Pisa, the snow-capped Alps, sandy beaches and a plethora of intricately designed cathedrals, known as duomos, are just some of the factors that draw in tourists each year.
-If you are planning to stay in one of our luxury villas in Italy this summer, we have put together ten interesting and quirky facts about the country for you to read about before you go.
+So, if you are planning to stay in one of our luxury villas in Italy this summer, we have put together ten interesting and quirky facts about the country for you to read about before you go.

-1. The name Italy is believed to have come from the word ‘Italia’ which means ‘calf land’ or ‘land of the cattle’ as a bull was the symbol of Southern Italy tribes.
-Others believe it comes from the name ‘Italus’ an early king of the region.
+- The name Italy is believed to have come from the word Italia which means “calf land” or “land of the cattle”, as a bull was the symbol of Southern Italy tribes.
+Others believe it comes from the name “Italus”, an early king of the region.
 The official name, however, is the Italian Republic.

-2. If you didn’t already know, Italians take their food incredibly seriously.
+- If you didn’t already know, Italians take their food incredibly seriously.
 The first Italian cookbook was written by Bartolomeo Sicci in 1472 and, ever since, food has become an intergral part of their heritage.
 When a McDonalds opened in 1986 in Rome, locals handed out spaghetti to remind the citizens of their culinary heritage.
-The Italians also claim to have taught the rest of Europe how to cook, and are responsible for introducing ice cream to the world, as well as claiming that, along with Belgium and France, they take credit for French fries.
+The Italians also claim to have taught the rest of Europe how to cook, and are responsible for introducing ice cream to the world, as well as claiming that, along with Belgium and France, they are responsible for French fries.

 - Parmesan cheese originated from the region surrounding Parma in northern Italy, but the Italians were also the brains behind many other kinds of cheese.
 Mozzarella, ricotta, gorgonzola and provolone are just some of them.
-And though pizza is the first thing that comes to mind when you think of Italian food, there has been several debates about where exactly it came from.
-The people of Naples are the ones who lay the most claim to pizza’s origin.
+Although pizza is the first thing that comes to mind when you think of Italian food, there have been several debates about where exactly it came from.
+However, the people of Naples are the ones who lay the most claim to pizza’s origin.

-4. Italy is believed to have more masterpieces in terms of art, than any other country in the world.
-This is another attraction for tourists, as there are many tours, museums and galleries where you can see the art, sculpture and architecture on offer.
+- Italy is believed to have more masterpieces in the art world than any other country in the world.
+This is another attraction for tourists, as there are many tours, museums and galleries where you can see the paintings, sculptures and architecture on offer.
 In addition to the galleries and museums, many of the cathedrals also house paintings, murals and sculptures.

-7. Another ‘world first’ for Italy is opera, with the first shows being composed in the country at the end of the sixteenth century.
+- Another “world first” for Italy is opera, with the first shows being composed in the country at the end of the sixteenth century.
 The phenomenon reached its height of popularity in the nineteenth century when works of Gioacchino Rossini, Giacomo Puccini and Giuseppe Verdi were all hugely famous.
 Italian native Claudio Monteverdi is regarded as the father of the modern opera, and it remains largely associated with Italy and the range of grand theatres at which you can watch a show.

-9. Christmas is the biggest holiday in Italy, and it is worth visiting the country during this time too, in addition to the warm summer months.
+- Christmas is the biggest holiday in Italy, and it is worth visiting the country during this time too, in addition to the warm summer months.
 The season lasts much longer too, as the season is celebrated over several weeks from early December to 6th January.
-The whole country takes on a festive feel, with markets, trees, stunning decorations and ‘presepis’ or nativity scenes are put up in churches, piazzas and around the streets.
+The whole country takes on a festive feel, with markets, trees, stunning decorations and presepis, or nativity scenes, are put up in churches, piazzas and around the streets.